 - Lester Asheim Scholarship Fund endowed with $30,000.

-- Dr. Fred Roper, former associate dean of SILS and current dean of the University of South Carolina College of Library and Information Science, presents school's first Lucile Kelling Henderson Lecture (April 19).
+- Dr. Fred Roper, former associate dean of SILS and current dean of the University of South Carolina College of Library and Information Science, presents first Lucile Kelling Henderson Lecture on April 19.

-- Librarian Laney retires (June 30) and graduate Gillian M. Debreczeny becomes new School librarian (Dec.
-15).
+- Librarian Elizabeth J. “Lib” Laney retires on June 30 and graduate Gillian M. Debreczeny becomes new SILS Librarian on December 15.

-- School uses Alumni Day to celebrate 60th anniversary of school's founding (May 1).
+- SILS uses Alumni Day on May 1 to celebrate 60th anniversary of the School's founding.

-- School offers first Oxford seminar, “English Libraries and Librarianship” (May 23-June 5) with Dr. Holley serving as academic adviser.
+- SILS offers first Oxford seminar, “English Libraries and Librarianship,” May 23-June 5 with Dr. Holley serving as academic adviser.

-- School's newly created Board of Visitors meets for the first time (Nov.).
+- SILS' newly created Board of Visitors meets for the first time in November.

-- Dr. Jerry Saye appointed associate dean (July 1).
+- Dr. Jerry Saye appointed associate dean on July 1.

 - Frances Carroll McColl Professorship established with $250,000 gift from Hugh L. and Jane Spratt McColl.

-- School celebrates 20 years of partnership with EPA.
+- SILS celebrates 20 years of partnership with EPA.

-- Dr. Helen Tibbo named assistant dean (July 1).
+- Dr. Helen Tibbo named assistant dean on July 1.

 - SunSITE moves from basement of Phillips Hall to second-floor lab in Manning Hall.

-- Professor Dr. William M. Shaw Jr. named School's first McColl Professor.
+- Professor Dr. William M. Shaw Jr. named first McColl Professor.

-- Dr. Susan Steinfirst, retired professor, dies of cancer at the age of 56 (March 7).
+- Dr. Susan Steinfirst, retired professor, dies of cancer at the age of 56 on March 7.
 A lecture fund is later established in her name.

-- School celebrates 65th anniversary with day of presentations and activities (April 25).
+- SILS celebrates 65th anniversary with day of presentations and activities on April 25.

-- First three recipients of SILS undergraduate minor graduate from UNC.
+- First three recipients of SILS undergraduate minor graduate from Carolina.

-- Dr. Stephanie Haas receives School's first Outstanding Teacher of the Year award.
+- Dr. Stephanie Haas receives SILS' first Outstanding Award for Teaching Excellence.

-- Children's author and UNC graduate Mary Pope Osborne speaks as the first Susan Steinfirst Lecturer (April 4).
+- Children's author and UNC graduate Mary Pope Osborne speaks as the first Susan Steinfirst Lecturer on April 4.

-- Dr. Joanne Gard Marshall becomes dean (Jan.
-1).
+- Dr. Joanne Gard Marshall becomes dean on January 1.

-- School ties for #1 in U.S. News & World Report rankings of top graduate schools in the field (March).
+- SILS ties for #1 in U.S. News & World Report rankings of top graduate schools in the field in March.

-- School's Interaction Design Laboratory (IDL) holds open house (March 26).
+- SILS' Interaction Design Laboratory (IDL) holds open house on March 26.

-- Picnic held to celebrate school's 25-year partnership with EPA Library.
+- Picnic held to celebrate 25-year partnership with EPA Library.

-- School conducts its first mid-year commencement ceremony in Wilson Library's Pleasants Family Assembly Room (Dec.
-18).
+- SILS hosts its first mid-year commencement ceremony in Wilson Library's Pleasants Family Assembly Room December 18.

 - SILS becomes first school to have its MSIS program accredited for a full seven years by the ALA.
-The School's SLS program, continually accredited since 1934, also receives a full accreditation.
+The MSLS program, continually accredited since 1934, also receives a full accreditation.

-- Associate Professor Dr. Paul Solomon becomes associate dean (July 1).
+- Associate Professor Dr. Paul Solomon becomes associate dean on July 1.

-- Gillian Debreczeny retires as librarian (July 31).
+- Gillian Debreczeny retires as SILS Librarian on July 31.

-- Thanks in part to a $4 million gift from Red Hat Center, Metalab (the former SunSITE) becomes ibiblio.org, “the public's library” (Sept.
-11).
+- Thanks in part to a $4 million gift from Red Hat Center, Metalab (the former SunSITE) becomes ibiblio.org, “the public's library” on September 11.

-- School honors past and current assistant/associate deans at special ceremony (Sept.
-29).
+- School honors past and current assistant/associate deans at special ceremony on September 29.

-- Dean Marshall featured on cover of Library Journal (Nov.
-15).
+- Dean Marshall featured on cover of Library Journal, November 15.

 - SILS announces introduction of dual master's degree programs with Kenan-Flagler Business School and the School of Public Health.

-- Rebecca Vargha joins SILS staff as the new librarian (Aug.
-1).
+- Rebecca Vargha joins staff as the new SILS Librarian on August 1.

-- School kicks off 70th anniversary celebration with John Vaughn's appearance as Henderson Lecturer (Oct.
-8).
+- School kicks off 70th anniversary celebration with John Vaughn's appearance as Henderson Lecturer on October 8.

-- School begins an international summer seminar in the Czech Republic, co-sponsored by Charles University in Prague.
+- SILS begins an international summer seminar in the Czech Republic, co-sponsored by Charles University in Prague.

-- Classes begin for newly-approved BSIS undergraduate degree program.
+- Classes begin for newly-approved Bachelor of Science in Information Science (BSIS) undergraduate degree program.

-- Dual degree programs begin with the School of Nursing, the art department and the School of Government.
+- Dual-degree programs begin with the School of Nursing, art department, and School of Government.

 - Cooperative international program in information management begins with institutions in Singapore and Denmark.